BIO00066I Workshop 4

 3.3 Plot enzyme data

 Let’s make a simple plot, adding a line that shows the linear model with the line geom_smooth(method="lm").
-The method="lm means plotting a linear model.
+The method="lm" means plotting a linear model.

-pNP.plot <- ap.pivot |>
+pnp.standard.curve.plot <- pnp.calibration.data.pivot |>

-ggplot(aes(x=absorb, y=pNP.conc))+
+ggplot(aes(x=absorbance, y=pNP.conc))+

 geom_point()+